 In the case of directors, Hawes says, “It has to be built around real experience that takes you on to employable skills that eventually will lead you on to be trusted, to direct something in your own right,” while encouraging filmmakers to be “entrepreneurial”.

-Manchester-born Furquan Akhtar started out on a traineeship on Coronation Street in 2010, working his way up to storyliner, before moving to Hollyoaks.
-He has since gone on to work on ITV thriller The Bay and has projects in the pipeline for Miramax, Sony and Channel 4, and is co-writing his first feature film for the BFI.
+Manchester-born writer Furquan Akhtar started out on a traineeship on Coronation Street in 2010, working his way up to storyliner, before moving to Hollyoaks.
+He has since gone on to work on ITV thriller The Bay and has projects in the pipeline for Miramax, Sony and Channel 4, and is also co-writing his first feature film, for the BFI.

 “Even then, it was a bit of a rarity,” says Akhtar of his traineeship. ”It only paid £10,000 for the year, so I had to have a part-time job as well.
 But it was definitely worth doing.
 It was one of those things, working class people have to sacrifice in order to be able to do [traineeships] in the first place.”

-Akhtar didn’t have a network in the screen industries to help him get a foot in the door.
+Akhtar didn’t have a network in the screen industries to help usher him in.
 Soaps provided an accessible lifeline.
 “I knew I wanted to write, but I didn’t know how to do it, because I didn’t have anyone [in my life] who had that sort of experience,” he says.
 “I had to learn everything from scratch – I did everything from being a runner to helping out in the archives.
 I learnt everything about the soap business.
 It was real halcyon days for the soaps.”

 Structured reality